 The Cohn Institute for the History and Philosophy of Science and Ideas is a research and graduate teaching institute.
 It forms part of the School of Philosophy, Linguistics and Science Studies, one of the four schools that together make up the Lester and Sally Entin Faculty of Humanities at Tel Aviv University.
-The Cohn Institute was founded in 1983 and endowed generously by Barbara and Bertram J. Cohn in 1989.
+The Cohn Institute was founded in 1981 and endowed generously by Barbara and Bertram J. Cohn and their children in 1989.
 Today, the Cohn Institute ranks among the most prominent institutes for the history and philosophy of science in the world.

 The faculty of the Institute consists of about ten tenured scholars and a number of affiliated and junior scholars, who are attached to the Institute.
 The Institute also has three endowed chairs: The Bertram J. and Barbara Cohn Chair for the History and Philosophy of Science; The Joseph and Ceil Mazer Chair for the History and Philosophy of Science and The Simon P. Silverman Chair for Visiting Professors in the History and Philosophy of Science.